 Adaptive fishing equipment is also available.

 See your wild neighbors up close and learn more about them.
 The Nature Center is located in San-Lee Park, it houses live native, non-releasable wildlife in the forms of mammals, reptiles, fish, and birds of prey.
 The address to the Nature Center is 760 Pumping Station Road.
 Use the entrance above the main entrance into San-Lee Park.

-The park offers 8 paddleboats and 4 kayaks for rent.
+The park offers 8 paddleboats for rent.
 Life jackets are provided.
 A boat dock attendant will be on duty.

 1:00 – 6:00 pm weekends only